Characterization of the Community Structure of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Results

 An evident distinction in the community structure was verified between awake and general anesthesia conditions.

-The awake state (Fig.4 A-D) was characterized by communities involving entirely frontal and parietal lobes most of the time.
-Clusters were also frequently found at anterior and medial parts of the temporal lobe.
-Communities were not frequently observed at the occipital lobe and posterior temporal areas (see Fig.4 A, B, D).
+The awake state (\hyperlink{FIGURE4}{$Figure \cdot 4$, \mbox{\textit{Sub-Figures A - D}}}) was characterized by communities involving entirely frontal and parietal lobes most of the time.
+Clusters were also frequently found in the anterior and medial parts of the temporal lobe.
+Communities were not frequently observed in the occipital lobe and posterior temporal areas (see \hyperlink{FIGURE4}{$Figure \cdot 4$, \mbox{\textit{Sub-Figures A, B, and D}}}).

-The community structure of the anesthetized state (Fig.4 E-H) was characterized by a considerable reduction on the occupancy of communities at the fronto-parieto secondary associative cortex.
-Another characteristic of that state was a massive presence of clusters at the occipital lobe, and also on the primary motor cortex (central sulcus and areas nearby) (see Fig.4 E-H), the location and shape of some clusters captured almost perfectly the anatomy of the central sulcus.
+The community structure of the anesthetized state (\hyperlink{FIGURE4}{$Figure \cdot 4$, \mbox{\textit{Sub-Figures E - H}}}) was characterized by a considerable reduction in the occupancy of communities at the frontoparietal secondary associative cortex.
+Another characteristic of that state was the massive presence of clusters at the occipital lobe and on the primary motor and somatosensory cortex (central sulcus and areas nearby) (see \hyperlink{FIGURE4}{$Figure \cdot 4$, \mbox{\textit{Sub-Figures E - H}}}); the location and shape of some clusters captured almost perfectly the anatomy of the central sulcus.

 \end{multicols}

 \begin{multicols}{2}